3mdeb/news-and-ideas/blog/content/post/2020-04-27-trenchboot-nlnet-release-04.md

 following blog posts and they will develop already configured system components.
 Therefore, **we strongly encourage to keep project up-to-date and keep track of TrenchBoot blog posts series**.
 If you haven't read previous articles, we recommend to catch up.
-At this point, we have already introduce project's motivation and goals.
+At this point, we have already introduced project's motivation and goals.
 Moreover, we have shown what platform and operating system we use for development and tests.
 Finally, we have enabled DRTM on our platform and prepared exact step-by-step procedure, so you can enable it too!